Communication Project Magazine

 1. Why are we doing this?

+same time.
 In this article Skinner first conceptualized a teaching machine for the classroom for use by individual students.
 This machine could present information, reinforce appropriately, and then branch to the next level of difficulty depending on the individual's performance.
-The roots of computer-assisted instruction can be easily seen in Skinner's teaching machine. http://www-cscl95.indiana.edu/cscl95/wiburg.html
+The roots of computer-assisted instruction can be easily seen in Skinner's teaching machine. http://www-cscl95.indiana.edu/cscl95/wiburg.html |

-At the risk of ruffling feathers of true devotees, there is only one reason that makes any sense – cost.
+At the risk of ruffling feathers of true devotees, there is only one reason that makes any sense cost.
 Perhaps we should say "perceived cost," since most equations simply back out T&E and training materials like workbooks or other visual support items.
 Some more sophisticated analyses ascribe a value to trainee time and add that to the plus column.
 The assumption here is that if the e-learning is provided asynchronously, the trainees will get it on their own time without taking time away from revenue-generating activities.

 Is this approach a good way to teach?
 Undoubtedly, there are subject areas and content that seem to fare quite well using electronic delivery.
 Does that mean it is the best way?
-While embracing components of the Internet that provide access to an increasing universe of information, most educators resist the practice of e-learning in the contemporary sense largely because most instructional content is still built on the "teaching machine" concept of B. F. Skinner, E. K. Thorndike, and others proposed in the 1950’s (http://www.coe.uh.edu/courses/cuin6373/idhistory/1950.html).
+While embracing components of the Internet that provide access to an increasing universe of information, most educators resist the practice of e-learning in the contemporary sense largely because most instructional content is still built on the "teaching machine" concept of B. F. Skinner, E. K. Thorndike, and others proposed in the 1950s (http://www.coe.uh.edu/courses/cuin6373/idhistory/1950.html).

 The need for a more constructivist approach to instructional design has been argued in an earlier edition of this magazine and will not be repeated here ("Foundations of E-Learning").
 However, it is interesting to learn what Internet "visionaries" have to say about e-learning.
-The same issue of OnlineLearning polled six individuals who are referred to as "…’outsiders’ – visionaries who have pondered technology’s place in society but who aren’t considered e-learning gurus…" Each of them had reservations or warnings about the use of e-learning.
+The same issue of OnlineLearning polled six individuals who are referred to as " outsiders visionaries who have pondered technologys place in society but who arent considered e-learning gurus " Each of them had reservations or warnings about the use of e-learning.

-The "Outsiders"
+The "Outsiders" |

-"With time people will recognize that e-learning is a fair to middling way of transmitting facts to a lot of people, but it’s not a great way to actually get people inspired and pumped up about a subject."..."The more human the skill that you’re trying to teach, the less applicable electronic means are."
-Cliff Stoll – Author of Silicon Snake Oil: Second Thoughts on the Information Superhighway and High-Tech Heretic: Reflections of a Computer Contrarian.
+"With time people will recognize that e-learning is a fair to middling way of transmitting facts to a lot of people, but its not a great way to actually get people inspired and pumped up about a subject."..."The more human the skill that youre trying to teach, the less applicable electronic means are." | Cliff Stoll Author of Silicon Snake Oil: Second Thoughts on the Information Superhighway and High-Tech Heretic: Reflections of a Computer Contrarian. |

-"I’d love to see dot-edu returning to the plate and seeing itself not just as a consumer of technical content, but creating a [teaching] platform designed to reach a lot of people."
-Jonathan Zittrain – Asst.
-Prof. of Law at Harvard, faculty co-director of the Berkman Center for Internet and Society at Harvard Law School.
+"Id love to see dot-edu returning to the plate and seeing itself not just as a consumer of technical content, but creating a [teaching] platform designed to reach a lot of people." | Jonathan Zittrain Asst.
+Prof. of Law at Harvard, faculty co-director of the Berkman Center for Internet and Society at Harvard Law School. |

-"In the post-Napster world, packaging something and selling it isn’t the way you make money.
-Instead, you make money by being the preferred connector of people."
-Jaron Lanier – Lead scientist for the National Tele-Immersion Initiative and creator of virtual reality programming language (VPL).
+"In the post-Napster world, packaging something and selling it isnt the way you make money.
+Instead, you make money by being the preferred connector of people." | Jaron Lanier Lead scientist for the National Tele-Immersion Initiative and creator of virtual reality programming language (VPL). |

 "I think the last thing people want is education anytime, anywhere.
 Who wants to be going to classes and doing homework everywhere, anywhere, around the clock?
 Education is not fun.
-Education is work, and it’s about the hardest work people ever do.
+Education is work, and its about the hardest work people ever do.
 So we are not going to do ourselves any favors, speaking for the technology and education worlds both, by telling people this is going to be a pervasive thing in their world.
-Because that suggests that we don’t know what education is and we don’t really take it seriously as something that requires energy and effort."
-David Gelertner – Prof. of Computer Science at Yale University; chief scientist at Mirror Worlds technology; author of Mirror Worlds and Drawing a Life: Surviving the Unabomber.
+Because that suggests that we dont know what education is and we dont really take it seriously as something that requires energy and effort." | David Gelertner Prof. of Computer Science at Yale University; chief scientist at Mirror Worlds technology; author of Mirror Worlds and Drawing a Life: Surviving the Unabomber. |

 "The value added by the Internet is choice.
 And there is no such thing as Internet learning; there is only in-your-head learning.
-We’re not going to have this magical training that’s going to make everyone productive."
-Esther Dyson – Chair of Edventure Holdings; author of Release 2.0: A Design for Living in the Digital Age.
+Were not going to have this magical training thats going to make everyone productive." | Esther Dyson Chair of Edventure Holdings; author of Release 2.0: A Design for Living in the Digital Age. |

-"…if something was published by Harvard University Press you tended to believe it because you knew it had gone through a serious editing process.
-Information published on the Net doesn’t give you that feeling of security."
-John Seely Brown – Chief scientist at Xerox; chief innovation officer of 12 Entrepreneuring; author of Seeing Differently: Insights on Innovation; coauthor of The Social Life of Information.
+" if something was published by Harvard University Press you tended to believe it because you knew it had gone through a serious editing process.
+Information published on the Net doesnt give you that feeling of security." | John Seely Brown Chief scientist at Xerox; chief innovation officer of 12 Entrepreneuring; author of Seeing Differently: Insights on Innovation; coauthor of The Social Life of Information. |

-http://www.onlinelearningmag.com
+http://www.onlinelearningmag.com |

 The e-learning community is not the only communication-related segment to seek salvation on the web.
 The New York Times January 15 edition highlighted an article "Rethinking Internet News As a Business Proposition" about news organizations pulling back their commitment to web-based delivery.
 The article quotes Eric K. Meyer, a managing partner at NewsLink Associates, which conducts research into online journalism.
 He could be talking about e-retailing, travel, or other experiments including e-learning when he says, "This has been an industry that has been based on me-tooism and fads.
 Whenever someone did something, everyone else had to do it."

-Internet Grammar
+Internet Grammar |

 Also quoted is Christopher Feola, chief of technology at Belo Interactive, the online division of Belo Corporation of Dallas.
-Sounding like a latter-day disciple of Marshall McLuhan, he says, "…a period of overreaching attends the infancy of every new technology.
+Sounding like a latter-day disciple of Marshall McLuhan, he says, " a period of overreaching attends the infancy of every new technology.
 Then you have business plans that bear no relationship to reality.
 The people who thought that the telephone was going to enable people to listen to symphonies look silly in retrospect."

 And, as others have pointed out, sounding like McLuhan is not a bad thing when discussing the Internet.
-One of McLuhan’s points that resonates with me is the notion that the content of a new medium initially incorporates the content of the previous medium.
+One of McLuhans points that resonates with me is the notion that the content of a new medium initially incorporates the content of the previous medium.
 The content of movies was essentially books, newspapers, and Broadway until Fellini, Kurisawa, Antonioni, and others began to expand the "grammar" of film to create new images unique to the medium that could not be emulated by print or live performance.
 In the same way, the content of television was movies until we learned that TV is at its best as an extension of the eyes and ears: watching a live sporting event or O. J. Simpson traveling down the freeway with the law in soft pursuit.
 It is ironic that despite many experiments and millions of dollars spent developing television infrastructures as a vehicle for learning, the best (and most frequent) TV application for instruction is the "talking head."

 "An age in rapid transition is one which exists on the frontier between two cultures and between conflicting technologies.
 Every moment of its consciousness is an act of translation of each of these cultures into the other.
 Today we live on the frontier between five centuries of mechanism and the new electronics."